┌─┐┬┌─┬ ┬┬ ┬┬┬─┐┌─┐ ┬─┐┌─┐┬ ┬┌─┐┬─┐┌┬┐┌─┐ └─┐├┴┐└┬┘││││├┬┘├┤ ├┬┘├┤ │││├─┤├┬┘ ││└─┐ └─┘┴ ┴ ┴ └┴┘┴┴└─└─┘ ┴└─└─┘└┴┘┴ ┴┴└──┴┘└─┘

 Pool 2: Bandwidth

 Visors which do not meet the minimum bandwidth threshold will still receive rewards from the presence pool, but will not receive any share of the bandwidth pool.
+In practice the effective floor is also bounded by Skycoin's 6-decimal precision: any visor whose share of the day's bandwidth pool would round to less than 0.000001 SKY receives nothing for the day, even if its sent bytes cleared the configured minimum threshold.

 The bandwidth considered for this pool excludes same-LAN transports (where both edges share the same external IP address).